 Common Name(s): E. californica S. Watson – desert tea; Ephedra nevadensis S. Watson – Nevada ephedra; and E. viridis Coville – green ephedra.

 Functional group and bloom season: Ephedra species are dioecious shrubs (male and female flowers on different plants).
-E. californica blooms from March through April; E. nevadensis has cones from March to June; and E. viridis has cones from February to June (Ickert-Bond 2017).
+Ephedra californica blooms from March through April; E. nevadensis has cones from March to June; and E. viridis has cones from February to June (Ickert-Bond 2017).

-Distribution in Mojave/Habitat: E. californica can be found in creosote scrub, grassland, and chaparral below 900 m in all but the northeast portion of the Mojave Desert (Ickert-Bond 2017).
-E. nevadensis grows in creosote scrub and Joshua tree woodland below 1100 m throughout the Mojave (Ickert-Bond 2017).
-E. viridis grows in creosote scrub, sagebrush scrub, and pinyon-juniper woodlands in the higher elevations of the Mojave (90 m – 2300 m; Ickert-Bond 2017).
+Distribution in Mojave/Habitat: Ephedra californica can be found in creosote scrub, grassland, and chaparral below 900 m in all but the northeast portion of the Mojave Desert (Ickert-Bond 2017).
+Ephedra nevadensis grows in creosote scrub and Joshua tree woodland below 1100 m throughout the Mojave (Ickert-Bond 2017).
+Ephedra viridis grows in creosote scrub, sagebrush scrub, and pinyon-juniper woodlands in the higher elevations of the Mojave (90 m – 2300 m; Ickert-Bond 2017).

 Flowers color and shape: Ephedra are gymnosperms and do not flower, but produce dioecious, axillary cones (Ickert-Bond 2017).